tinstructor/contiki-ng/examples/twofaced/README.md

 [vs-code]: https://code.visualstudio.com/
 [contiki-ng]: https://github.com/contiki-ng/contiki-ng/wiki

 After a while, if you feel like the changes you've made are significant, you can always try and send us a merge request on GitHub (for the `dripl` branch).
 However, before you do that, make sure the changes you've made don't introduce conflicts.
 You may check this by pulling from the `dripl` branch on the `origin` remote and compiling + uploading.
 If the code doesn't compile or the flashed remote shows unexpected behavior, try and solve the underlying issue before sending a merge request.
+Also, it is important that you first [uncrustify your code](#uncrustify) before submitting a merge request!

 >**Note:** a good entry book explaning git (and the tools it has to resolve conflicts) is [Jump Start Git][jump-start-git] by Shaumik Daityari.
 More advanced topics are covered in the git bible, i.e., [Pro Git][pro-git] which may be downloaded free of charge but can be hard to read for complete beginners.